chinelo-obitube/Hotel-Data-Analysis/README.md

 1. Build a database: A database was built using Microsoft SQL Server Management studio.
    The datasets used to build this database was gotten from here https://www.absentdata.com/wp-content/uploads/2021/05/hotel_revenue_historical_full.xlsx
    The created database is called Hotel Analysis.
 A total of five tables were created using the dat from the excel file.
 2. Develop the sql query: Exploration of the databse was done by writting sql queries to find out more about the datasets and find answers to our questions.
+This repository contains two sql scripts files one containing the full scripts including the exploration and the other containing the sql query written to connect the database to PowerBI.
+3. C
+4.